emencia/cookiecutter-djangocms3-buildout/docs/project_structure.rst

 Project embeds many ``.gitignore`` files to avoid to commit some files into your repository.

-Principle is to never commit files created from buildout (installed packages, app development sources, etc..), compiled static files, project media files and database.
+Aim is to never commit files created from buildout (installed packages, app development sources, etc..), compiled static files, project media files and database.

 Makefile
 ********